edge-servers/ansible-immunity22/README.md

 Configuring CORS Headers
 ------------------------

-While integrating OpenWISP with external services, you can run into issues related to [CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+While integrating Immunity with external services, you can run into issues related to [CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 This role allows users to configure the CORS headers with the help of [django-cors-headers](https://github.com/adamchainz/django-cors-headers)